hillaryychan/COMP3141/notes/05_Effects-and-State.md

 * They introduce **non-local** dependencies which is bad for software design, increasing *coupling*
 * They interfere badly with strong typing, for example mutable arrays in Java, or reference types in ML

-We can't, in general, *reason equationally* about effectful programs
+We can't, in general, *reason equationally* about effectful programs.

 ### Programming Pure Functions

 It is possible to program pure functions in Haskell.

-Typically, a computation involving some state of type `s` and returning a result of type `a` can be expressed as a function: `s -> (s, a)`
+Typically, a computation involving some state of type `s` and returning a result of type `a` can be expressed as a function: `s -> (s, a)`.
-Rather than *change* the state, we return a **new copy** of the state along with a result
+Rather than *change* the state, we return a **new copy** of the state along with a result.

 All that copying might seem expensive, but by using tree data structures, we can usually reduce the cost to an O(log n) overhead.

 ## State

-Example: labelling notes in a tree in ascending number in infix order
+Example: label the nodes in a tree with ascending numbers in infix order

 ``` hs
 data Tree a = Branch a (Tree a) (Tree a) | Leaf